 Vertical Arrangement (Social Media or Approved Use Only)

-The vertical arrangements is available for use on social media platforms or at the discretion of the Chief Marketing Office when necessitated by space or design considerations.
+The vertical arrangements is available for use for social media profile pictures or at the discretion of the Chief Marketing Office when necessitated by space or design considerations.

 The horizontal arrangement of the Moon Over Mountains logo is available with agency, department, and division identifiers.
 When using the logo with identifiers, a thin rule is used to separate the two elements.